Zerone-Laboratories/RIGEL/README.md

 - **Multi-Backend Support**: Seamlessly switch between Ollama (local) and Groq (cloud) backends.
 More backends will be integrated in future
 - **D-Bus Server Integration**: Inter-process communication via D-Bus for system-wide AI assistance
 - **MCP (Model Context Protocol) Tools**: Extended AI capabilities with system-level operations including file management, system commands, and real-time information access
+- **Voice Synthesis & Recognition**: Local speech-to-text using Whisper and text-to-speech using Piper with chunked streaming audio
 - **Extensible Architecture**: Built with a superclass design for easy extension to new capabilities
 - **Memory Management**: Persistent conversation memory with thread-based organization
 - **Advanced Thinking**: Sophisticated reasoning and decision-making capabilities